-How to Connect a Digital Set Top Box to a TV Tuner Card
+How to Connect a Computer to a Digital Set Top Box Using the TV Tuner Card

 Unlike the USB TV digital set Box which connects to the computer via USB ports, a tuner card plugs onto a motherboard PCI slot.
 PCI, short for peripheral component interconnect, is a device that plugs into a corresponding slot to add functionality to a desktop computer.

 When installed, connectivity with the decoder, sound card and\or antenna is done at the rear of the computer.

 Despite their dwindling sales, desktop computers are still available and remain a common form-factor worldwide.
 In developing countries, in particular, use of desktops will probably remain popular for a long time, and so will the habits that go along with using them.
 Out of many, the use of computers as television sets is still trendy.

-This can be done via USB TV set Box or the PCI TV tuner card.
+This can be done via USB digital set Box or the PCI TV tuner card.

 Common capture cards support both analog and digital signal transmissions.
 Much as analog TV is meant to be a thing of the past, quite a number of countries continue to transmit analog signals.

 In order to install and transmit digital signals via the desktop computer, you should have the following accessories at hand, in addition to the antenna.

 - PCI TV tuner card with RCA video input jack.